 Part M

-"Bulk Confirmation" shall have the meaning in Part CI 13.6;

 Amend PS1 and PS2 format documents

 An amendment is required to the PS1 and PS2 file format documents produced for iGT078 to state that they can be used for both domestic and non domestic new connections.
 The Market Sector Code (needs to be moved from the standard header for the files) will determine whether the new connection information relates to domestic or non domestic.